Last updated: April 6, 2026

 6.3.
 Focus on Process, Not Profit

-This is a key mindset shift taught by trading psychologists like Mark Douglas.
+This is a key mindset shift taught by trading psychologists like Mark Douglas (2000).
 You cannot control the market or the immediate profit/loss.
 You can only control your actions.
-Focus 100% on your process, did you follow your plan?
+Focus 100% on your process: Did you follow your plan?
 Did you execute your rules perfectly?
-If you do, the profits will eventually take care of themselves.
+If the answer is yes, you have already ‘won’ the trade psychologically.
+Over a large enough sample size, a disciplined process is what allows the profits to eventually take care of themselves.

 6.4.
 Backtesting and Data Review

 Confidence is the ultimate antidote to fear.
-The best way to build unshakable confidence in your strategy is through backtesting.
+The best way to build unshakable confidence in your strategy is through backtesting rules to avoid emotional trades.
 When you have personally tested your system over hundreds of historical trades, you have data-driven proof that it works.
 This deep trust in your trading strategy builds true emotional resilience and makes it much easier to stay calm and follow the plan during a losing streak.

 8. What’s an Example of Emotional vs. Controlled Trading?